interactionresearchstudio/YoYoWiFiManager/README.md

 }
 ```

 Once started, by default the built-in LED will flash every second until a network is found or if none is available (with a minimum timeout of 30 seconds) the LED will light constantly and create a captive portal page.
 The `data` folder contains this page, a basic HTML form to configure a local WiFi network - with the credentials specified in wifiManager.begin().
 Once the network is configured and connected the LED will blink quickly three times and then stay off.
+If the connected network becomes unavailable, after a minimum timeout of 30 seconds the captive portal network will be restarted to allow reconfiguration.
+If no clients connect to the captive portal after at least 60 another attempt is made to connect to any known networks.
+And so on.

 ![Basic example](./images/basic.png)